 Getting SEO right the first time is like finding a needle in a haystack.
 Chances are you’re going to spend a ton of time tweaking and revising your strategy.

-But, your PPC analytics already contain the golden key to marketing your business with SEO.
+But, your PPC data and audience insights already contain the golden keys to marketing your business with SEO.
 Using PPC analytics, you get a better understanding of what SEO keywords will be the most powerful, provide the most stability and lead directly to conversions.

 Do you have employees?
 If you do, then you know that each person on your team has strong points or skill areas where they contribute more than others.
 This is why you hire people for different positions and assign separate responsibilities.
 But, could your business run efficiently without each team member?
 Probably not.
 They’re each valuable and have a reason for being there.
 PPC and SEO are equally important in the same way.
 Each contributes something vital, but unique to your digital marketing success.